 Full membership is £264 + applicable taxes per year and includes an unlimited pass for A Meeting With Your Writing.
 I assume you will only attend one session per week (whichever is most convenient) but you are welcome to attend as many as fit into your schedule.
 You can cancel anytime and will remain a member until the end of the period you’ve paid for.

 Choose the length of your subscription:

 Annual membership is £264 (+ applicable taxes)

 Semester membership is £88 (+ applicable taxes) fixed 4 month period (available for purchase in September, January, and April)

 Monthly membership is £22 (+ applicable taxes) – Recurring payment

-If you live in a timezone or have a teaching schedule that makes attending synchronous Meetings impossible, or if you don’t want that level of support for your writing practice, Foundations of an Academic Writing Practice (£33 p.a.) gives you access to the community and resources — everything except the live Meeting With Your Writing calls.
+If you live in a timezone or have a teaching schedule that makes attending synchronous Meetings impossible, or if you don’t want that level of support for your writing practice, a foundations membership (£33 p.a.) gives you access to the community and resources — everything except the live Meeting With Your Writing calls.

 All fees are quoted in Pounds Sterling.
 Canadians will also need to pay GST/HST.
 I can invoice you for an annual or 4-month membership in other currencies.

 There may be additional charges to join the conference calls, though the conference service provides local numbers in several countries (including several Canadian and European cities) as well as an option to connect through the website (Firefox or Chrome required for web-connect option).